gdsbook/book/notebooks/08_point_pattern_analysis.md

 coordinates = user[['x','y']].values
 ```

-First, we'll compute the **convex hull**, which is the tighest *convex* shape that encloses the user's photos.
+First, we'll compute the **convex hull**, which is the tightest *convex* shape that encloses the user's photos.
 By *convex*, we mean that the shape never "doubles back" on itself; it has no divets, valleys, crenelations, or holes.
 All of its interior angles are smaller than 180 degrees.
 This is computed using the `centrography.hull` method.

 ```python